rob-earwaker/subliminal/README.md

 - **Simple and concise metric capture.** Capture of metrics focuses on data collection only.
 The final destination of metric data, and even whether or not it gets recorded, is not specified by the metric source.
 - **Always-available, not always-on.** By exposing metrics to the consumer as observable streams of data that are not recorded by default, consumers can choose only the metrics that are important to their application.
 - **Configurable, not configured.** Configuration of the final destination for metric data and the specific values that are recorded is done by the consumer, not by the metric source.
-This allows consumers the flexibility of choosing what metric data gets sent where.
+This gives consumers the flexibility of choosing what metric data gets sent where.